ThreatHuntingQuery/CrowdStrike-falcon-query-assets-tree-main-Falcon-Event-Search-Threat-Hunting-Queries/LogScale-and-FLTR/Packages/Falcon-Telemetry/falcondata-parser/README.md

 # Description

 Standalone parser for Falcon telemetry.

-You likely do not need this.
+:warning: You likely do not need this package. :warning:

 # Description